MettaBlender/GeoReminder/README.md

 # 📌 GeoReminder
-> Location-based reminders that notify you when it matters — where it matters.
+> Location-based reminders that notify you when it matters, where it matters.

 <img src="assets/hero-demo.gif" alt="Hero Demo" width="35%"/>